COVID-19 Information

 • Preparing and delivering all necessary instruments and equipment for examinations, surgeries, medical carts and medical procedures

-• Sterilizing, wrapping, organizing, and preparing equipment into instrument trays for use during medical procedures
+• Sterilizing, wrapping, organizing, and preparing equipment onto instrument trays for use during medical procedures

 • Checking and reporting any problems or issues with the sterilization equipment